Addresses: 55a Southwark Park Road, Bermondsey; Welbeck Works, Kimberley Road, Willesden Lane, Kilburn

 1920 October.
 Exhibited at the Commercial Motor Exhibition at Olympia with magneto equipment for commercial vehicles

-1920 Simms established Simms Motor Units (1920) in extensive new premises in East Finchley, the Grange Works, where a variety of magnetos would be produced.
+1920 Simms Motor Units moved to extensive new premises in East Finchley, the Grange Works, where a variety of magnetos would be produced.
 The motor accessory department had been moved into the new works and the Wardour St premises given up.
-The magneto repair department was moved from 46-48 Foley St to 37 Percy St, London W. Had established a network of agents in UK and abroad, including handling exports from the American Simms Magneto Co
+The magneto repair department was moved from 46-48 Foley St to 37 Percy St, London W. Had established a network of agents in UK and abroad, including handling exports from the American Simms Magneto Co.

 1920 The Kilburn works were virtually destroyed by fire.